-We just don’t see why everything should suddenly be completely different with the Brexit.
-So we got together and founded the ensemble Upvention – to make something new out of something old, but better.
+We just don’t understand that everything is suddenly going to be completely different with the Brexit.
+So we get together and found the ensemble Upvention – to make something new out of something old, but better.
 Maybe that will work with Europe, too.
-And if not across the board, then at least with us and the other partnerships of the new Cultural Bridge.
+And if not across the board, then at least with us and the other partnerships of the new Cultural Bridge, to which we belong.

 In cooperation with: